Cremation Society of Great Britain: Early history

-First legal British cremations
+First British cremations

-In 1885, the first official cremation in the United Kingdom took place in Woking.
-The deceased was Jeanette Pickersgill, a well-known figure in literary and scientific circles.
-By the end of the year, the Cremation Society of Great Britain had overseen two more cremations, a total of 3 out of 597,357 deaths in the UK that year.
-In 1888, 28 cremations took place at the venue.
-In 1891, Woking Crematorium added a chapel, pioneering the concept of a crematorium being a venue for funerals as well as cremation.
+In 1885, the first unchallenged cremation in the United Kingdom took place in Woking.
+The remains were those of Jeanette Pickersgill, a well-known figure in literary and scientific circles.
+By the end of the year, the Cremation Society of England had overseen two more cremations, making a total of three out of 597,357 deaths in Great Britain and Ireland that year.
+In 1888, 28 cremations took place at the same venue.
+In 1891, Woking Crematorium added a chapel, pioneering the concept of a crematorium being a place for funeral services, as well as for the disposal of human remains.

-The Cremation Society of Great Britain drew up the original forms of certification for cremation which were to be adopted as the basis for the first Cremation Act in 1902.
+The Cremation Society of England drew up the original forms of certification for cremation, which in due course were adopted as the basis for the Cremation Act 1902.

 The movement spreads

-After opening Woking Crematorium the society supported the opening of crematoria in other cities, with the Manchester Crematorium opening in 1892, Glasgow Crematorium in 1895, Liverpool Crematorium in 1896 and Darlington Crematorium in 1901.
+After opening Woking Crematorium, the society supported the opening of crematoria in other cities, with the Manchester Crematorium opening in 1892, Glasgow Crematorium in 1895, Liverpool Crematorium in 1896, and Darlington Crematorium in 1901.
 Meanwhile, Thompson's idea spread as far as the United States and Japan.
-The Hull Crematorium was opened in 1901 by the local council.
-In 1902 Golders Green Crematorium was built by the London Crematorium Company Ltd, which had been founded by Thompson.
+The Hull Crematorium was opened in 1901 by the local corporation.
+In 1902, Golders Green Crematorium was built by the London Crematorium Company Ltd, which had been founded by Thompson.
 Birmingham Crematorium opened in 1903.

-During World War I the society was not able to spread its message but its cause was publicised by the cremation of the Duchess of Connaught in 1917.
-Gradually, more and more people turned to cremation including prime ministers and bishops of the Church of England.
+During the First World War, the society was not able to spread its message, but its cause was publicised by the cremation of the Duchess of Connaught in 1917.
+Gradually, more and more people turned to cremation, including prime ministers and bishops of the Church of England.
 In 1930 the society changed its name from The Cremation Society of England to The Cremation Society of Great Britain.

-Since its foundation in 1874 The Cremation Society has worked to popularise the use of cremation among all branches and levels of society.
+Since its foundation in 1874 the Cremation Society has worked to popularise the use of cremation among all branches and levels of society.
 Over the decades the society has assisted and advised private companies and local authorities on the building of new crematoria at the same time as lobbying government to ease the restrictions which were preventing cremation from being readily available to all.

 Today cremation accounts for about 78% of all funerals in the United Kingdom.
 In 2008 the society amended its Memorandum and Articles of Association so that it could investigate alternative methods of dealing with the bodies of the dead.

 The Archive of The Cremation Society is held in the Durham University Library at Durham University.